 This course provides an understanding of the effects of drugs on the brain and behavior.
 This course reviews the physiological and psychological effects of many different types of drugs, theories of drug use and addiction, and the use of drugs to treat a variety of psychological disorders.
 Prevention strategies and various treatment options for those addicted to psychoactive drugs are also examined.
-3 credits
+Prerequisite: General Psychology (PSY 101) or Biopsychology (PSY 206).
+3 credits.
+(Cycled)